-The Bibiani Anhwiaso Bekwai Municipal is predominately an agrarian economy with minimal activities of secondary and tertiary sectors.
-Agriculture employs about 76% of the total labour force.
-Agriculture is rain fed in the municipal and characterised by the use of outmoded farm implements and cultural practices.
-However, the municipal has high potential for agro-processing, which is yet to be tapped.
-The Municipal economy is described in terms of structure, Major Economic Activities, Services, Revenue and Expenditure Status and Inter/Intra-Trade, etc.
+The Bibiani-Anhwiaso-Bekwai Municipal is predominately an agrarian economy with minimal activities of secondary and tertiary sectors.
+Agriculture employs about 76% of the total labour force or the population.
+Agriculture is rain fed in the Municipality and characterised by the use of outmoded farm implements and cultural practices.
+However, the Municipality has high potential for agro-processing, which is yet to be tapped.
+The Municipality economy is described in terms of structure, Major Economic Activities, Services, Revenue and Expenditure Status, Revenue Base, Economic Resources, Inter/Intra-Trade, Economically Active Population/ Labour Force, etc.

 Structure of Local Economy

-This section of the plan looks at the structure of the economy with respect to the performance of the various sectors namely agriculture, industry and the services, in terms of employment and contribution to household income.
-As stated earlier, the structure of the local economy is skewed towards agriculture, which employs about 76% of the municipal’s working population with 55.3% female participation.
-Next to agriculture is the service sector.
-The industrial sector, which is dominated by small-scale industries follows the service sector in term of the working class.
-Although the Municipality has great potential in agro-processing, the weak nature of its industrial sector remains a constraint to the balanced development of the municipal.
+This section of the plan looks at the structure of the economy with respect to the performance of the various sectors namely agriculture, industry and the services in terms of employment and contribution to household income.
+As stated earlier, the structure of the local economy is skewed towards agriculture, which employs about 76% of the Municipality’s working population with 55.3% female participation.
+Next to agriculture is the service sector which employs about 15%.
+The industrial sector, which is dominated by small-scale industries follows the service sector in term of the working class also employs about 9.0%.
+Although the Municipality has great potential in agro-processing, the weak nature of its industrial sector remains a constraint to the balanced development of the Municipality.

 Type of Service

 Petty trading is the dominant form of service activity in the Municipality.
 About 74.3% of those in the service are employed in this area.
 Clerical work and “others” (driving, tailoring, hairdressers, banking etc) account for 9.4% and 17.2% respectively.
-There are other services available in the municipal such as banking, telecommunication and postal services, electricity, security (Police and Immigration) and judicial services.
+There are other services available in the Municipality such as banking, telecommunication and postal services, electricity, security (Police and Immigration) and judicial services.

-There are three commercial banks and three rural banks operating in the municipal namely SG Bank Limited at Bibiani, Merchant Bank at Bibiani, HFC Bank Limited at Sefwi Bekwai, Upper Amenfi Rural Bank Ltd at Sefwi Bekwai, Sefwiman Rural Bank Limited at Bibiani and Amanano Rural Bank Ltd at Bibiani. the Municipality's capital has almost all the major financial institutions in the municipal.
+There are three commercial banks and three rural banks operating in the district namely SG Bank Limited at Bibiani, Merchant Bank at Bibiani, HFC Bank Limited at Sefwi Bekwai, Upper Amenfi Rural Bank Ltd at Sefwi Bekwai, Awaso and Bibiani, Sefwiman Rural Bank Limited at Bibiani, Atwima Mponua Rural Bank Ltd at Bibiani and Amanano Rural Bank Ltd at Bibiani.
+The Municipality capital has almost all the major financial institutions in the Municipality.
 This is attributed to the fact that Bibiani is the hub of commercial activities.
-These financial institutions contribute towards the development of the municipal through the granting of credit facilities.
+These financial institutions contribute towards the development of the Municipality through the granting of credit facilities and investment.

-There are other financial institutions like the Susu and Co-operative credit unions which operate big towns in the municipal.
+There are other financial institutions like the Susu and Co-operative credit unions which operate in big towns in the Municipality.
 One thing about these financial institutions is that they are easily folded-up.
 The difficulty people experience with this phenomenon is that people find it extremely cumbersome to retrieve their moneys mobilised by these financial institutions which sometimes end at the law courts.
-Such spatial distribution of financial institutions in the municipality enhances people access to banking services.
+68 Such spatial distribution of financial institutions in the Municipality enhances people access to banking services.

-A critical look at the revenue base of the Bibiani Anhwiaso Bekwai Municipal Assembly reveals that the Assembly relies heavily on government grants comprising Local Government Grants, Central Government Grants, Ceded Revenue and Municipal Assembly Common Fund and sometimes Donor support.
-The Municipal Assembly’s internally generated revenue is vibrant and very much appreciable as compared with inflows from external sources (Grants).
-Table 1.18 shows the general overview of revenue patterns of the municipal within the last four years (2010-2010).
+A critical look at the revenue base of the BABMA reveal that the Assembly relies heavily on government grants comprising Local Government Grants, Central Government Grants, Ceded Revenue and District Assembly Common Fund and sometimes Donor support.
+The District Assembly’s internally generated revenue is vibrant and very much appreciable as compared with inflows from external sources (Grants).

 Grants to the Assembly far exceeded the internally generated revenue due to the following factors:

-The number of revenue staff is 15 in 2014 of which 66.6% are commission collectors as indicated in Table 18.
+The number of revenue staff is 37 in 2017 of which 83.8% are commission collectors is indicated in Table 1.16.

 Inter/Intra – Trade

 Like any other place, trading activities take place within and outside the Municipality.
-The Municipality with its strategic location trades with neighbouring communities in other districts in Ghana such as Atwima Mponua, Wassa Amenfi West, Sefwi Wiawso, Upper Denkyira West and Amansie West.
+The Municipality with its strategic location trades with neighbouring communities in other districts in Ghana such as Atwima Mponua, Wassa Amenfi West, Sefwi Wiawso, Upper Dankyira West and Amansie East.

-In addition, intra-trade goes on well in the municipal as the two major towns have market centres.
-During market days, the people in the municipal who are mostly farmers bring their foodstuffs and other agriculture products to the market centres for sale.
+In addition, intra-trade goes on well in the Municipality as the two major towns have market centres.
+During market days, the people in the district who are mostly farmers bring their foodstuffs and other agriculture products to the market centres for sale.

-The inter-trade between the Municipality and outside world has the potential of improving the locally or internally generated revenue base of the Assembly and individuals as people who come to the municipal to do business are taxed.
-It also opens up the municipal for development.
-Inter-trade has the potential of creating effective interaction and peaceful co-existence among towns, villages and the people in the municipal.
+The inter-trade between the Municipality and outside world has the potential of improving the internally generated revenue base of the Assembly and individuals as people who come to the Municipality to do business are taxed.
+It also opens up the Municipality for development.
+Inter-trade has the potential of creating effective interaction and peaceful co-existence among towns, villages and the people in the Municipality.